Sung-Huan/ANNOgesic/docs/source/subcommands.rst

     optional arguments:
       -h, --help            show this help message and exit --FTP_path FTP_PATH, -F FTP_PATH
-                            Path of website where can download the required files.
+                            Path of NCBI FTP which can download the required files.
       --ref_fasta, -f       Download fasta files of reference.
 Default is False.
       --ref_gff, -g         Download gff files of reference.
 Default is False.
       --ref_ptt, -p         Download ptt files of reference.
 Default is False.